ElectronForConstruct/website/docs/intro/README.md

 ## Why ?
 For fun. \
 I saw too many people complaining about slow updates, small amount of features or bugs with NW.js.
 I love Electron, so I took the opportunity to help people.\
 An other reason I chosed to make this is that Construct 3 doesn't give you the ability to preview your game using using NW.js.
-With E4C you can preview your game from C3 within Electron.
+With efc you can preview your game from C3 within Electron.